tdegeus/GooseFEM/docs/examples/statics_linear.rst

 Manual partitioning
 ===================

-To verify how partitioning and solving is done internally using the "MatrixPartitioned" class, the same example is provided where partitioning is done manually:
+To verify how partitioning and solving is done internally using the *MatrixPartitioned* class, the same example is provided where partitioning is done manually:

 | :download:`manual_partition.cpp <statics/FixedDisplacements_LinearElastic/manual_partition.cpp>`